 Meet the OIF Consulting Team

-Deborah Caldwell-Stone is the Interim Director of the American Library Association’s Office for Intellectual Freedom and the Freedom to Read Foundation.
+Deborah Caldwell-Stone is the Director of the American Library Association’s Office for Intellectual Freedom and Executive Director of the Freedom to Read Foundation.
 She is a recovering attorney and former appellate litigator who works closely with librarians, teachers, and library trustees on a wide range of intellectual freedom issues, including censorship of library resources, book challenges, Internet filtering, meeting room policies, and the impact of new technologies, regulations, and government surveillance on library users' privacy and confidentiality.
 She advises ALA's Intellectual Freedom Committee and its Privacy Subcommittee on law and policy issues, and has served on the faculty of the ALA-sponsored Lawyers for Libraries and Law for Librarians workshops and speaks frequently to library groups around the country.
 She is a contributor to the 9th edition of the Intellectual Freedom Manual and has contributed articles on law, policy, and intellectual freedom to American Libraries and other publications.
 [Linked In]

 "After a multi-day inservice, the Delaware School Board members heeded Deborah’s professional guidance as an attorney regarding their Intellectual Freedom responsibilities." - State Librarian

 "These presenters were the very best on the topic (meeting room policy in public libraries) and they really knew their stuff and how to communicate it in an understandable way." - Webinar Attendee